hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Have you ever wished you could write *CUDA kernels* without diving into C/C++?
 **[Numba-CUDA](https://nvidia.github.io/numba-cuda/)** allows you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts, all while keeping the syntax simple.
-This is more than a simple wrapper around *nvcc* to compile kernels like CUDA C++.
+This is more than a basic wrapper around *nvcc* to compile kernels like CUDA C++.
-It compiles Python code, through LLVM and NVIDIA's NVVM compiler infrastructure, to generate PTX code at runtime.
+Numba compiles Python code, through LLVM and NVIDIA's NVVM compiler infrastructure, to generate PTX code at runtime.
 Despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
 Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA (Part 1) and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator (Part 2).
+In this post, I’ll discuss fundamentals of CUDA kernels with Numba-CUDA (Part 1) and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator (Part 2).

 > In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how [JAX](https://docs.jax.dev/en/latest/index.html) can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.